 1. McCombs School of Business, University of Texas Austin

-For a second year in a row, McCombs’ MBA program has been named the best program for accounting, as well as claiming top spot in the Public Accounting Report (PAR) for its bachelor’s, master’s, and PhD programs in accounting.
+For a third year in a row, McCombs’ MBA program has been named the best program for accounting, as well as previously claiming top spot in the Public Accounting Report (PAR) for its bachelor’s, master’s, and PhD programs in accounting.

 Next Read: 25 Best Accounting Firms To Work For